Deeksha-Mane/Basic_Projects/README.md

 ### 🖥 3.
 Frontend Bootcamp Website Landing Page
 A responsive website landing page built as part of Traversy Media’s Bootstrap 5- YouTube crash course.
--Created using HTML, CSS, and Bootstrap 5
+- Created using HTML, CSS, and Bootstrap 5
--Features responsive grid layout, navbar, and sections -Hands-on practice with Bootstrap’s components and utilities for fast UI development
+- Features responsive grid layout, navbar, and sections
+- Hands-on practice with Bootstrap’s components and utilities for fast UI development

 ---